Muriel Battle: Move to Columbia

 After Brown v.
 Board of Education, Columbia Public Schools phased out many courses at Douglass high school and students had to take these courses at Hickman.

 In 1956, Mrs Battle and her husband took jobs at Douglass and moved to Columbia.
 Where she taught social studies.
 At the time Douglass was Columbia's high school and elementary school for black kids.

 Around the same time under the policy that no black teachers would be fired due to integration, Battle's husband was transferred to full-time guidance counselor at Hickman High School.
 During this time she became teacher of Social Studies and World Geography at West Junior High in 1961, Where she became the school's first black teacher.

 Assistant principal

 On May 7, 1962, the board discontinued the junior high at Douglass, resulting in students going to West Junior High School.

 Battle became assistant principal of the school in 1975.

-In 1976, she graduated from the University of Missouri and earned her Master's Degree in secondary administration.
+A year later she graduated from the University of Missouri and earned her master's degree in secondary administration.

 In 1973, she became the leader for the People to People Program, and became its area director in 1982.